Cord and Plug Safety for Electric Kilns

 Application: Wiring a Kiln Cord.

-Skill Level: Intermediate to Advanced – Best performed by a Certified Electrician.
+Skill Level: Intermediate to Advanced – Best performed by a Certified Electrician or a Licensed Electrical Contractor.

 Tools Required: Basic Electricians Pouch Hand Tools and Voltage Tester.